Minnesota’s North Shore Is Breathtaking

-The Castle Danger Brewery is located in Two Harbors and is a great place to stop along your drive up north.
+The Castle Danger Brewery is located in Two Harbors and is a great place to stop for a refreshing beer.
 The first time we went to the Castle Danger Brewery, we were so excited because we love their cream ale beer.
-Grab a seat outside on their huge lawn or find a cozy spot inside to enjoy your beer.
-The first time we went it was sunny and beautiful, and from the outdoor tables we could get a little peak of Lake Superior in the distance.
+Grab a seat outside on their huge lawn or find a cozy spot inside to enjoy.

 5. Agate Bay

-After leaving Castle Danger Brewery, we grabbed sandwiches to-go from Cedar Coffee Company and had a picnic around the corner at Agate Bay Beach.
+Agate Bay is around the corner from Castle Danger Brewery.
+Grab sandwiches to-go from Cedar Coffee Company and have a picnic around the corner at Agate Bay Beach.
 Access to this beach is totally free and it’s only a few steps from the parking lot.
-It’s a great place to get a close up view of Lake Superior, and even dip your toes in the water on those hot summer days.
+It’s a great place to get a close-up view of Lake Superior, and even dip your toes in the water on those hot summer days.